 Real Pickles is a worker-owned cooperative working to change the food system by making pickles!
 We recently transitioned our business to a cooperative in order to ensure that Real Pickles stays small, independent, and locally-owned.
 We are committed to securing our social mission for the long term.
-You can read more about this transition on our blog.
+You can read more about our coop transition on Ferment: The Real Pickles Blog.

 It all started when Dan began making traditional pickles in 1999 after attending a workshop at a Northeast Organic Farming Association conference.
 Excited about the benefits of locally grown food, he tried out pickling cabbage, turnips, greens, and other vegetables as a way to keep eating local through the winter.
 Dan also got inspired at that time by the work of Dr. Weston A. Price, a researcher who traveled the world in the 1920s and 1930s studying the diets of indigenous peoples.
 Price found that people eating their traditional diets enjoyed a high level of health completely unknown in industrialized societies.
 Raw, naturally fermented pickles were among the food types common to traditional diets throughout the world.